Linaro Forge

 or statically linking then you need to include the compile option

-and explicitly link your executable
+-Wl,--allow-multiple-definition and explicitly link your executable

 with Forge's memory debugging library.
 The exactly library to link

-against depends on your code; -ldmalloc
+against depends on your code; -ldmalloc (for no threading with C),

-(for threading with C), -ldmallocxx
+-ldmallocth (for threading with C), -ldmallocxx (for no threading

-(for threading with C++).
+with C++) or -ldmallocthcxx (for threading with C++).
 The library

-locations are all set up when the forge
+locations are all set up when the forge module is loaded so these

 libraries should be found without further arguments.